GOP congressman taunts Michael Cohen ahead of public hearing

 WASHINGTON — A House Republican taunted former Trump lawyer Michael Cohen ahead of a congressional hearing, suggesting in a tweet that the public appearance will expose damaging personal information about Cohen.

-Florida Republican Matt Gaetz tweeted, without offering any evidence Tuesday, that the world is “about to learn a lot” about President Donald Trump’s former lawyer and that Cohen should talk to his wife ahead of his testimony Wednesday.
+Rep. Matt Gaetz, R-Fla., tweeted on Tuesday without offering any evidence that the world is “about to learn a lot” about President Donald Trump’s former lawyer and that Cohen should talk to his wife ahead of his testimony Wednesday.

 Gaetz, a Trump ally, is not a member of the committee questioning Cohen.
 Still, the tweet was extraordinary because his remarks appeared to be threatening or intimidating a witness on the eve of a highly anticipated public hearing.

-Cohen is due to testify Wednesday before the House Oversight and Reform Committee about payments to buy the silence of women ahead of the 2016 election.
+Cohen is due to testify Wednesday before the House Oversight and Reform Committee about payments to buy the silence of women who allege they had affairs with Trump ahead of the 2016 election.
 His testimony is expected to be sharply critical of Trump, alleging lying, cheating and criminal behavior.

 “We will not respond to Mr. Gaetz’s despicable lies and personal smears, except to say we trust that his colleagues in the House, both Republicans and Democrats, will repudiate his words and his conduct,” Cohen’s lawyer, Lanny Davis, said in a statement.